-In a statement to the FAC, the DAFM submitted that the standard operational activities of clearfelling and replanting already established forests are not included under the specified categories of forestry activities or projects for which screening for EIA is required as set out in Schedule 5 Part 2 of the Planning and Development Regulations 2001, as amended, and in Regulation 13(2) of the Forestry Regulations 2017.
-The DAFM contended that screening for EIA was not required in this case and that breaches of Article 4(3), 4(4) and 4(5) had not occurred.
+In a statement to the FAC, the DAFM submitted that the standard operational activities of clearfelling and replanting, already established forests, are not included under the specified categories of forestry activities or projects for which screening for EIA is required, as set out in Schedule 5 Part 2 of the Planning and Development Regulations 2001, as amended, and in Regulation 13(2) of the Forestry Regulations 2017.
+The DAFM contended that screening for EIA was not required in this case and that Article 4(3) was not applicable.
 In relation to the contention that a condition should be attached to the licence in relation to birds, the DAFM submitted that it is "a principle of law that unless the grant of a first statutory licence, permit, permission, lease or consent, expressly exempts the holder thereof of any obligation to obtain a second licence, permit, permission, lease or consent required or to adhere to any other restrictions on the timing of activities or similar where such is set out by statute elsewhere, those other obligations and restrictions apply".
-The statement goes on to describe the appropriate assessment procedure adopted by the DAFM in processing the licence and submits that the screening relied exclusively on information from the Applicant in relation to considering the potential for in-combination effects with other plans and projects and that a separate in-combination assessment was undertaken subsequently to the licence being issued.
+The statement goes on to describe the Appropriate Assessment procedure adopted by the DAFM in processing the licence and submits that the screening relied on exclusively information from the Applicant in relation to considering the potential for in-combination effects with other plans and projects and that a separate incombination assessment was undertaken subsequently to the licence being issued.